haecker-felix/hebbot/README.md

 ### Configuration
 In order to use the bot, two configuration files are required.
 The `config.json` configuration file contains the basic bot settings (e.g. username/password, room ids, ...) and the definitions for the sections and projects.
 The second configuration file `template.md` serves as a template for the actual summary, which can be generated later.

-For both configuration files, examples are available that can be used as templates (`.example` files).
+For both configuration files, examples are available that can be used as templates (`configuration/*.example` files).

 ### Deployment
 The bot is available as [docker image](https://hub.docker.com/r/haeckerfelix/hebbot).